 Inspired by Materiality

 Simpkin Burley chose to work with the business owners’ natural visual style and created a palette inspired by local architectural materials.
 We complemented this with simple but classic typography that reflects the business type and its aspirations to be an environmentally considerate designer.

 As well as brand guidelines we produced a pocket-sized brochure to communicate the process of working with an architect.
 We also created a quality business card and site gear so that our client has a consistent look and feel at every touch point of their customers touch points.

 Manchester Airport Group

-Simpkin Burley are a creative partner to Manchester Airport Group (MAG) and their marketing teams across two of their major international airports, Manchester and Stansted.
-As well as MAG ‘in-house’ campaigns we have also supplied creative for international travel brands such as Virgin Holidays and Singapore Airlines.
+Simpkin Burley is a Manchester and Stansted International Airport creative partner to Manchester Airport Group (MAG).
+As well as ‘in-house’ campaigns we have also supplied creative for international travel brands such as Virgin Holidays and Singapore Airlines.

-Working alongside MAG’s marketing team, we have created marketing and advertising campaigns, informational designs, promotion for their services and facilities and large scale signage and wayfinding.
+Working alongside MAG’s marketing team, we have created marketing and advertising campaigns, informational designs, promotion for their services and facilities, including large scale signage and wayfinding.